 As part of the innOsci Future Lab, a prototype of an assessment tool was developed to evaluate current open science activities at universities and to support them with recommendations for organizational development in the field of Open Science.
 With a team of five Open Science experts, we now want to further develop this prototype and test it in cooperation with three universities in a pilot project from September 2020-April 2021 and put it into practice.

-As part of the program, you will actively participate in the development of the assessment tool while being supported in:
+As part of the program, the universities will actively participate in the development of the assessment tool while being supported in:

 - Gathering information on Open Science practices and adapting Open Science best practices for your own institution,